DrCuis/How-to-guides/300-Packaging/SamplePackage2.md

 ![Cuis Window](SamplePkg/IADict38.png)

-One has to Accept (save) the definition in the Class Definition pane before adding text to the Class Comment.
+One has to Save the definition in the Class Definition pane before adding text to the Class Comment.

 As the _SystemWindow_ class exists one can type 'Sys', hit the TAB key, and select 'SystemWindow' from the popup select-list.

 ### Opening a IEDictWindow (a new instance)

 We want to open a new IEDictWindow by asking its class to make one.

-The first step is to add a method category to the class side
+The first step is to add a method category to the _class_

 ![Cuis Window](SamplePkg/IADict39.png)